ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

 steam was YJ238 covered in a

-line but not in a position to be
+the same line but not in a position

 Pollution levels in Anshan were

-wagons of molten slag or else wagons full of molten steel.
-In front of one of the furnaces two SY's and a YJ shunt a variey of cauldron wagons
+away wagons of molten slag or else wagons full of molten steel.
+In front of one of the furnaces two SY's and a YJ shunt a variey of

 Also hard at work was a much